Osteoarthritis of the shoulder

 Hold for 10 seconds and repeat 3 times.

 Stand with your arm close to your side and your elbow at a right angle.
 Push the palm of your hand against the other hand.
 There should be no movement.

 Hold for 10 secs and repeat 3 times.

 Maintain good postural habits.
 If you spend a lot of time sat hunched forward, your shoulders drop forward, your chest muscles get tight and this may affect the ability of the shoulder to work properly, causing more pain.
 Change your position regularly.

 Painkillers like paracetamol will ease the pain, but need to be taken regularly in order to control the pain.
 Always follow the instructions on the packet.

 Anti-inflammatories like ibuprofen can help with swelling, and therefore help you move more freely.
-Topical (applied directly on the affected body area) anti-inflammatories are recommended initially.
 Follow the instructions on the packet and discuss using them safely with a pharmacist, especially if you have any underlying health conditions

 However, you should not take ibuprofen for 48 hours after an initial injury as it may slow down healing.

 Up to date guidelines can be found on the NHS website:

 Other medicines can help to reduce inflammation, swelling and pain.
 You should discuss this with your GP if the simple pain relief advice does not help or if you are needing to take ibuprofen for more than 10 days.